 Auckland Transport (AT) is making changes to the Sale Street / Wellesley Street intersection to encourage safer vehicle speeds and improve accessibility for pedestrians.

-Project status: Consultation - feedback open until 8 December 2019
+Project status: Consultation - feedback closed 8 December 2019

 Project zone: Central

 The aim of the project is to make the Sale Street / Wellesley Street intersection more pedestrian friendly and to encourage safer speeds for vehicles turning into Sale Street.

 This intersection is currently very wide and has a large volume of people walking and crossing the road at each side.
 AT want to install improvements that make it safer and easier for pedestrians to cross.

 This is a more permanent solution proposed for the intersection which would replace the temporary planters and road markings that are currently in place.

 - The intersection will be safer for pedestrians and people on bikes.